 Resources for disability workers

-eSafety provides resources and professional development for disability specialists and frontline workers in the domestic and family violence sector.
+eSafety provides resources and professional development for disability workforces and frontline workers in the domestic and family violence sector.

-eSafety training helps disability specialists who support clients with intellectual or cognitive disability to learn about technology-facilitated abuse and build awareness around support pathways.
+eSafety training helps disability specialists who support clients with intellectual or cognitive disability to learn about tech abuse and build awareness around support pathways.

 On this page:

 eSafety offers professional development sessions for disability workers supporting women living with intellectual or cognitive disability who may be at risk of, or experiencing, technology-facilitated abuse.
 These webinars help you:

 - build knowledge about how to seek support

 This set of conversation starters helps support workers have carefully guided conversations with clients who may be at risk of technology-facilitated abuse.
 You can download and print them on single-sided A4 paper then use them with or without the accompanying images.